 Board Chair: Johan Andersson

-For the moment I’m not working but I have 15 years experience as a project manager and business developer for different governmental agencies in Sweden.
-During these 15 years I’ve lead several projects (both small and large ones) with the aim to streamline operations through process- and IT-development.
+Before coming to Mali I worked as a project manager for different governmental agencies in Sweden.
+I have 15 years experience as a project manager and business developer.
+During these years I’ve lead several projects (both small and large ones) with the aim to streamline operations through process- and IT-development.
 I have also worked with policy development for different IT- and business development departments.

 Board Treasurer: Boubacar Sidibé